Graduate School

 The Graduate School anticipates supporting approximately 16 fellows through this initiative each year, with most Centers and Institutes hosting one fellow.

 Only students in the humanities and social sciences who will be entering their fifth- or sixth-year of doctoral study in 2025-2026 are eligible.
 (Students who are off-cycle are eligible one semester earlier, as rising 4.5 or 5.5 students.)
-Interested students should submit the Interdisciplinary Opportunity Application to the Graduate School by April 11, 2025 through UFunds under “Graduate School Humanities and Social Sciences Advanced Student Funding.”
+Interested students should submit the Interdisciplinary Opportunity Application to the Graduate School (deadline TBA, through UFunds under “Graduate School Humanities and Social Sciences Advanced Student Funding.”
 Please review the descriptions for each opportunity below as some programs may require additional application materials.

 Application Components